PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 12:40:00
+Last updated: 2024-04-08 12:40:35
-Random Quote: You know what they say about relationships.
-Every waking moment's a battle. - Barney Stinson
+Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman